 Grace Bay Resort with the Pool

 Many of the Grace Bay resorts can boast of a great swimming pool, yet a few have especially beautiful designs that stand out.
-The Somerset, The Palms, Bianca Sands, Ocean Club West, and Seven Stars are all contenders, yet in our opinion, Seven Stars takes the lead.
+The Somerset, The Palms, The Regent Grand, Ocean Club West, and Seven Stars are all contenders, yet in our opinion, Seven Stars takes the lead.

 We feel that it’s important that the top Grace Bay Swimming pool has a view of the ocean, which narrows the otherwise extensive list of impressive and extensive pools.